scandalouswool/rally/README.md

   - 'updateWorkers': received list of all workers
   - 'updateResults': received array of all results so far
   - 'finalResult': Project has concluded and received final result
+  - 'allProjects': received a list of all project IDs from server